The Singleton

 "That's his name."

 "Yes.
 I know his name.
-I was waiting to see if you knew it yet."
+I was waiting to see whether you knew it yet."

 "How do you know it."

-"Because my brother's organization has had a file on him for eighteen months and four of my clinic's anomaly-overlap patients have a biometric match to his profile.
+"Because my brother's organization has had a file on him for eighteen months, and four of my clinic's anomaly-overlap patients carry a biometric match to his profile.
 Whatever you think you are, Jeff, the web is bigger than you.
-I need you to come see me as soon as you can."
+Come see me as soon as you can."

 "I will."